drakkan/sftpgo/README.md

 - Configurable custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.
 - Automatically terminating idle connections.
 - Atomic uploads are configurable.
-- Support for Git repository over SSH.
+- Support for Git repositories over SSH.
 - SCP and rsync are supported.
 - Prometheus metrics are exposed.
 - REST API for users management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.